mlabs-haskell/hydra-auction-offchain/docs/optimizations-report.md

 * Use of Plutarch to implement all validators and policies
 * Use of error codes to help keep the size of the script smaller

-In terms of robustness, we checked contracts' susceptibilty to known vulnerabilities including:
+In terms of robustness, we checked the susceptibilty of contracts to known vulnerabilities including:
 * Checks by-passing
 * Leaking protocol tokens